andrew-johnson-4/perplexity/README.md

 The Perplexity 😵 language includes an *[optional prelude](/prelude.md)* that defines common neural network concepts.

 # Why?
 UML is not information dense enough and often leaves out important details.
 Mathematical Notation is too information dense and often repeats itself.
-Perplexity 😵 is created specifically to model Neural Networks and cuts a lot of corners by [specializing](/checklist.md) itself for this use-case.
+Perplexity 😵 is created specifically to model Neural Networks and cuts a lot of corners by specializing itself for this use-case.

+# Checklist for Documenting a Model

+1. How many languages/algebras are you going to use in documentation?
+> This determines the rank of your model.
+It is recommended to use different colored lines and circles
+> when swapping between languages.
+> For example, if you just want to document a TensorFlow model, then you only need Python and your model's rank will be 1.

+2. What prelude do you want to use?
+> A prelude will include some terms that you then don't need to define again yourself.
+Each prelude defines its own ranks, kinds, types, values etc. Please consider using a prelude.